JustinFitch1/starter/README.md

 ### These are the commands to learn

 * ls
-| Ls stands for list
+* Ls stands for list
-| Ls has options such as -a, -h, -l etc
+* Ls has options such as -a, -h, -l etc
-| to see help for these options you can use the commands
+* to see help for these options you can use the commands

+- example:

 ```bash
 ls --help
 ```